rootsploit/NessusValidator/README.md

 # NessusValidator
-Python Scripts to parse Nessus Results
+Python Scripts to run nmap SSL scans by parsing Nessus Results

 Custom Python script which can parse Nessus Results and Validate SSL/TLS related issues using nmap scripts.